QuentinAmbard/databricks-sql-clone/README.md

 It will first DELETE all the dashboard in the dest with the given tags, and then clone the dashboard from the source.

-If you need to copy without deleting, set `delete_target_dashboards` to true.
+If you need to copy without deleting, set `delete_target_dashboards` to false.